SelimChraibi/real-time-human-detection/README.md

 <img src="https://i.imgur.com/RCcHhj8.jpg" alt="drawing" width="1000"/>

 Neural Networks are often described as black boxes.
-In this project, however, I used a method that is based on the **interpretation of the internal parameters of a neural network** to implement an application capable of:
+This project however, presents a method based on the interpretation of the internal parameters of a neural network to implement an application capable of:
 - Detecting the presence of humans in a live video
 - Identifying *"regions of interest"* where the individuals detected are most likely to be situated